-Reporting of catches from CPCs to the Secretariat
+Reporting of catches from CPCs to the ICCAT Secretariat

-- 86. CPCs shall send bi-weekly catch reports by gear, without delay, to the ICCAT Secretariat, [to ensure the data publication deadline specified below can be met].
+- 86. CPCs shall send bi-weekly catch reports by gear, covering the two weeks' activity, and through the relevant activity periods, without delay, to the ICCAT Secretariat, to ensure the data publication deadline specified below can be met.
 In the case of purse seine vessels and traps, the reports shall be as defined in paragraphs 76 to 78.
-Total reported catches will be published by the ICCAT Secretariat on a password protected area of the ICCAT web site during the second week of each month. - 87.
+Total reported catches will be published by the ICCAT Secretariat on a password protected area of the ICCAT web site during the second week of each month.
+If there are no catches over the reporting period, and for purse seiners and traps only, the bi-weekly catch report should include a notification of nil catches. - 87.
 CPCs shall report to the ICCAT Secretariat the dates when their entire quota of bluefin tuna has been utilized.
 The ICCAT Secretariat shall promptly circulate this information to all CPCs.